Andy Williams (footballer, born 1962): Career

 After a mid-table finish in 1992–93, County loaned Williams out to Second Division Huddersfield Town at the start of the 1993–94 campaign.
 He played six games for the "Terriers" before he was allowed to re-sign with former club Rotherham United in October 1993.
 He struggled with a knee injury, and at the end of the 1994–95 season, he moved on to league rivals Hull City – who had tried to sign him in 1988 but lost out to Leeds.
 Hull finished bottom of the league in 1995–96, and so were relegated to the Third Division.
+Williams was a technically gifted midfielder whose style did not fit particularly well with Terry Dolan's approach at Hull.
 Williams left Hull but remained in the fourth tier, signing non-contract terms with Scarborough.
 He made his debut in a goalless home draw with Cardiff City on 17 August and also played in a League Cup draw at former club Hull three days later.
 This was to be his last professional game, though he did later turn out for non-League clubs Guiseley, Gainsborough Trinity, and Matlock Town.